rayl15/oasf/server/README.md

 You can use `mix test` command to test the changes made to the schema.
 For example to ensure the JSON files are correct or the attributes are defined.

-Assuming the schema repo has been cloned in `../oasf-schema` directory, then you can test the schema with this command:
+Assuming the schema repo is in `../schema` directory, then you can test the schema with this command:

 ```shell
 SCHEMA_DIR=../schema SCHEMA_EXTENSION=extensions mix test